Beam

 User Journey Map

 Based on our primary persona, Buster, we created a user journey map to visualize the end-to-end process of purchasing and using Beam.
+This informed our design decisions.

 Based on our primary persona, Buster, we created a user journey map to visualize the end-to-end process of purchasing and using Beam.
+This informed our design decisions.

 Based on our primary persona, Buster, we created a user journey map to visualize the end-to-end process of purchasing and using Beam.
+This informed our design decisions.

 Information Architecture